chdr/stripejs-example/README.md

-# Stripe.js with Cheddar example
+# Stripe.js with Cheddar Example
 This is a simple form demonstrating how you could integrate Stripe.js with Cheddar.

 ## Overview